 Tai Chi for Depression

-This webpage shares student experiences of training Tai Chi and Qingong when living with depression.
+This webpage shares student experiences of training Tai Chi and Qigong when living with depression.
 For more information about the many benefits of the Classical Chinese practices, read my article on how Tai Chi and Qigong can aid anxiety and depression.

 Written by Anon, Female Tai Chi and Qigong Student.